-Lastly – and this is not a problem of the hotel but it did affect our stay – was the smell of Norheimsund.
+Lastly – and this is not the hotel’s problem, but it did affect our stay – was the smell of Norheimsund.

 Driving and ferries

-Driving in Norheimsund and in the Hardangerfjord region was as easy and relaxed as it gets.
-The region is picturesque and it didn’t matter where we were driving, the scenery was always beautiful.
+Driving in Norheimsund and the Hardangerfjord region was as easy and relaxed.
+The region is picturesque, and it didn’t matter where we were driving to; the scenery was beautiful.

 The scenic route even includes the Jondal-Tørvikbygd ferry.

 We took the ferry five times.
-Being tethered to the ferry was another reason why we would choose different accommodation if we were to stay in the Hardangerfjord region again.
+Being tethered to the ferry was another reason we would choose a different accommodation if we stayed in the Hardangerfjord region again.

-Two of our hikes were on the other side of the fjord from our hotel so those hikes accounted for two roundtrip ferry journeys and then we ferried across the fjord one last time on our drive from Norheimsund to Stavanger.
+Two of our hikes were on the other side of the fjord from our hotel.
+Those hikes accounted for two roundtrip ferry journeys, and then we ferried across the fjord one last time on our drive from Norheimsund to Stavanger.

 The ferry ran once per hour in each direction, departing Tørvikbygd on the xx:20 and departing Jondal on the xx:50.

-The crossing time was 20 minutes and the journey was smooth because the water in the fjord is like glass.
-We were halfway across the fjord one time and Peter said, “Looks like the ferry is running late.”
+The crossing time was 20 minutes, and the journey was smooth because the water in the fjord is like glass.
+We were halfway across the fjord once, and Peter said, “Looks like the ferry is running late.”

-I asked why and he said, “because it’s xx:30 and we haven’t left yet.”
-I informed him that we were indeed moving and were in the middle of the fjord.
+I asked why and he said, “Because it’s xx:30, and we haven’t left yet.”
+I informed him we were moving and in the middle of the fjord.

 Adding to the smooth journey is the fact that the ferry is electric!
 There’s no rumbling diesel engine or noise pollution.
-When it arrived at the dock, its charging port ‘garage door’ opened and it connected to the charging station at the dock automatically.
+When it arrived at the dock, its charging port ‘garage door’ opened, automatically connecting to the charging station at the dock.
 As far as ferries go, this one was pretty cool.

-Norheimsund is the largest village in the municipality but it was super small to us.
-If memory serves correct, there were five restaurants.
-They were open for dinner and I think one was open for lunch one day.
+Norheimsund is the largest village in the municipality, but it was super small to us.
+If memory serves correctly, there were five restaurants.
+They were open for dinner, and I think one was open for lunch one day.

-There were a few boutiques and outdoor adventure stores, again with limited opening hours.
+There were a few boutiques and outdoor adventure stores with limited opening hours.

 By 9pm, everything in the village was closed, including restaurants.
 Norheimsund was too sleepy for us.

-As mentioned above, the waterfront area was a nice and inviting area with a beach and promenade along the shore.
+The waterfront area was nice and inviting, with a beach and promenade along the shore.
 The drawback for us was that there wasn’t anywhere to grab a glass of wine or beer and sit along the waterfront except for our hotel.
-I just felt like there is a missed opportunity there.
+I felt like there was a missed opportunity there.

 One thing we wanted to do was take a fjord safari.
 The closest fjord safari company to Norheimsund was Hardangerfjord Adventure based in Øystese.

-We booked the basic fjord safari a few weeks before our trip and we lucked out with the weather.
+We booked the basic fjord safari a few weeks before our trip and got lucky with the weather.